There are some situations under which spousal support can be granted by the court.

 Income and separate property and assets can vary considerably between two divorcing spouses, and a spousal support request may be the most effective way to allow the less-earning partner to continue a reasonable standard of living.

-The attorneys of the Eggleston Law Firm, PC, have years of experience assisting clients in calculating support requests and determining how the courts may respond to support requests.
+The attorneys of the Eggleston Law Firm, PC, have years of experience assisting clients in calculating child support & Spousal requests and determining how the courts may respond to support requests.

-An important point related the concept of spousal support in Texas is that the court starts with the presumption that the person making the request must prove their need for the money.
+An important point related to the concept of spousal support in Texas is that the court starts with the presumption that the person making the request must prove their need for the money.

 If the court accepts a request for spousal support, the judge will review the individual circumstances of both spouses.
-Our firm can examine your situation and provide guidance on what level of support may be approved.
+Our divorce firm can examine your situation and provide guidance on what level of support may be approved.

 We serve family law clients in Austin and throughout Central Texas from our offices in Bee Cave, TX.
-Call 512-590-3585 for a free initial consultation, or email our firm to set up your appointment with one of our lawyers.
+Call 512-200-4529 for a free initial consultation, or email our firm at email@example.com to set up your appointment with one of our divorce lawyers.